The bridge is now fully open to pedestrian and bicycle traffic.

 Howard County has made improvements to the pedestrian and bicycle bridge that crosses US-29 in Columbia, starting in the fall of 2017 and completed in spring of 2018.
 The improvements included the installation of a spiraling geodesic tube around the bridge, upgraded lighting and additional safety enhancements, but required the closure of the bridge for about 3 months to allow the work to be completed.

 The pedestrian bridge opened more than three decades ago and it has been an important connection between Columbia’s Town Center and residential communities to the east, including Oakland Mills and Long Reach.
 However, the chain-link fence barrier around the bridge proved aesthetically unappealing and poor lighting contributed to the community’s concerns about safety and security.

 A feasibility study on bridge upgrades began in 2014 and was completed in 2015.
 Numerous community input meetings and opportunities were held in Fall 2016 and a design study was completed in December 2016.
 The spiraling geodesic tube was the clear community choice among four options for the bridge.

-In addition to enhanced lighting, the County is also installing fiber to provide police with clearer images from security cameras on the bridge.
-The project is estimated to cost more than $1 million and should be complete in the winter of 2017-2018.
+In addition to enhanced lighting, the County also upgraded security cameras on the bridge with wireless transmission that will allow clearer images.
+The project is estimated to cost more than $1 million and was completed in Spring 2018.